48th Highlanders of Canada: Cadets

 The regiment supports two cadet corps.
 These are the 48th Highlanders Royal Canadian Army Cadet Corps, which is based in the same armoury as the regiment itself, and 142 St. Andrew's College Highland Cadet Corps, based in Aurora as one of the mandatory activities for students of St. Andrew's College.

 48th Highlanders Museum

-The 48th Highlanders Museum is located in downtown Toronto in the basement of St. Andrew's Church at the corner of King and Simcoe.
+The 48th Highlanders Museum is in downtown Toronto in the basement of St. Andrew's Church at the corner of King and Simcoe.
 The mission of the Museum is to collect, preserve, research and photograph material relating to the history of the 48th Highlanders of Canada, its former members and its site, and, through the appropriate display of such items, to convey this history to the currently serving members, the broader Canadian Forces community and the public.
 The museum includes regimental uniforms, medals, photographs, weapons and other artifacts.
 Founded in 1959, the museum opened in its current location in 1997.
 The Museum is affiliated with: CMA, CHIN, OMMC and Virtual Museum of Canada.